abmist/fintopicsnet/README.md

 * There are several **subjects** (like finance, marketing, strategy, etc.).
 Only a superuser can create them.
 Non-members can see them but they can’t access to their content.
 * Any member can create a **thread** in a subject.
 * Each thread, in turns, **contains a poll and posts**.
 Again, only members can *create, edit and delete* a post, and vote on the poll.
-* The poll is created by the owner of the thread.
-And it will only record a vote per member.
+* The poll is created by the owner of the thread. *And it will only record a vote per member*.
 * Threads and posts show their author.
-It's possible to access to their detailed information clicking on the link.
+It's possible to access to authors' detailed information clicking on the link/avatar.

 *__About__*
 * It explains useful information about the site and the company.